Laurindo

-Eduardo Laurindo da Silva (born 30 September 1944) is a former Portuguese footballer who played as a forward.
+Eduardo Laurindo da Silva (born 30 September 1944) is a Portuguese former footballer who played as a forward.
 He spent most of his career with Belenenses.

 Career

-Laurindo made his professional debut on 12 May 1968 for Belenenses in a 4-0 win over Sporting.
+Laurindo made his professional debut on 12 May 1968 for Belenenses in a 4–0 win over Sporting.

-International career

 Laurindo was born in Portugal to Angolan parents.
-His sole appearance for the Portugal national football team was in a friendly 0-0 tie with Mexico on 6 April 1969.
+His sole appearance for the Portugal national team was in a friendly 0-0 tie with Mexico on 6 April 1969.

 Personal life

 Laurindo is the father of Angola international footballer Mauro, who also played for Belenenses.
 He sold all he had and left Portugal for Angola, with his sons Mauro and Hector, to help rebuild the country.